-The Children's Coalition of Northeast Louisiana is partnering with DHH to certify Region 8 schools as asthma-friendly.

-- o SFMC is working with DHH to implement the F.L.A.R.E. asthma protocols to promote a better continuum of care and asthma education for asthma patients. - o SFMC will focus on asthma in its own CHNA and related implementation plan to be published in fiscal year 2013.
+- The Children's Coalition of Northeast Louisiana is partnering with DHH to certify Region 8 schools as asthma-friendly. - o SFMC is working with DHH to implement the F.L.A.R.E. asthma protocols to promote a better continuum of care and asthma education for asthma patients. - o SFMC will focus on asthma in its own CHNA and related implementation plan to be published in fiscal year 2013.
+SFNC will be a part of the work done through the plan.